belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 **[Point to Processing Pipeline section]**

-> "Our preprocessing pipeline includes seven steps:

-> 1. **Lowercase normalization** - Consistency in text
-> 2. **URL & email removal** - But we keep markers indicating their presence
-> 3. **Special character cleaning** - Remove noise
-> 4. **Stopword removal** - Selective, keeping important words like 'free', 'win'
-> 5. **Lemmatization** - Normalize word forms
-> 6. **TF-IDF Vectorization** - Convert text to numerical features
-> 7. **N-gram features** - Unigrams, bigrams, and trigrams

-> **The Five Models We Built:**
-> 1. Naive Bayes - Baseline probabilistic classifier
-> 2. Logistic Regression - Linear model with regularization
-> 3. Support Vector Machine - Maximum margin classifier
-> 4. Random Forest - Ensemble of decision trees
-> 5. Gradient Boosting - Sequential ensemble method
+> "Our preprocessing has seven steps: lowercase normalization, URL and email removal - though we keep markers showing they were there - special character cleaning, selective stopword removal, lemmatization, TF-IDF vectorization, and n-gram features up to trigrams.

-> Each model underwent hyperparameter tuning using Grid Search with 5-fold cross-validation."
+> We built five models: Naive Bayes as our baseline, Logistic Regression, SVM, Random Forest, and Gradient Boosting.
+Each one went through Grid Search hyperparameter tuning with 5-fold cross-validation."

 ---